mariadancianu/CrewAI-Activity-Planner/README.md

 ## 📌 Project Overview

-This project explores basic agentic AI workflows using [CrewAI](https://www.crewai.com/), as a learning exercise.

-The primary goal is to learn and test how AI agents can autonomously retrieve and process weather data using APIs, all while leveraging CrewAI's capabilities for multi-agent collaboration and decision-making.
-To extend the project further, I introduced an additional agent that suggests engaging indoor or outdoor activities for a given date and city based on weather conditions.
-This involves web scraping and decision-making based on weather forecasts.
+This project explores basic agentic AI workflows using [CrewAI](https://www.crewai.com/) as a hands-on learning experiment.
+The primary goal is to learn by doing—testing how AI agents can autonomously retrieve and process weather data through API calls while leveraging CrewAI's capabilities for multi-agent collaboration and decision-making.
+Additionally, the experiment includes web search and scraping for activity planning, where an agent suggests engaging indoor or outdoor activities for a given date and city based on real-time weather forecasts.

 ## 🎯 Objectives